 Prior to her work at The Friday Institute, Malinda worked for the Center for Teaching Quality in Carrboro, NC, was a graduate assistant at the Center for Reinventing Public Education at the University of Washington, and was a teacher assistant and Math Specialist for Durham Public Schools.
-Malinda holds an M.P.A. with a focus on education and social policy from the Evans School for Public Policy at the University of Washington-Seattle and was a member of the Pi Alpha Alpha National Honors Society for Public Affairs and Administration.
+Malinda holds a Master in Public Administration degree with a focus on education and social policy from the Evans School for Public Policy at the University of Washington-Seattle and was a member of the Pi Alpha Alpha National Honors Society for Public Affairs and Administration.
 She also holds B.A.s in political science and history, and was a member of the Pi Sigma Alpha Political Science Honors Society, and was a Morehead-Cain Scholar at the University of North Carolina-Chapel Hill.
 Recently she completed all coursework for a Master of Arts in Teaching from North Carolina State University and was a member of the Kappa Delta Pi International Honor Society in Education.

 Friday Institute Partners with The ASSISTments Foundation on Award-Winning Grant to Scale and Expand Tutoring Technology for Pandemic Recovery